zo-e-la/ctf-writeups/wactf-2022/swansay/README.md

 #### 6. We need to find a way to bypass the filtering
 First I thought of URL encoding the backticks, however this didn't work.
 Then I research a couple of other ways of encoding backticks.
-After these failed I thought, I could encode the backticks and then decode it with a common function used in Ruby (that would be imported in the program).
+After these failed I thought, I could encode the backticks and then decode it with a common function used in Ruby (that would be imported in the original code).
 ##
 #### 7. Tried encoding string with base64 and then decoding with Ruby's [Base64.decode()](https://ruby-doc.org/stdlib-2.5.3/libdoc/base64/rdoc/Base64.html) function
 The string below is \`ls\` in base64